 How to install

-Download and install ConceptDraw Solution Browser and ConceptDraw PRO.
-Next install the “Frequency Distribution Dashboard” solution using Solution Browser.
+Download and install ConceptDraw STORE and ConceptDraw PRO Next install the “Frequency Distribution Dashboard” solution using STORE.

 Frequency Distribution Dashboard uses a single screen to integratethe Frequency Distribution Charts Histograms and Area Charts